corakroemer/corakroemer.github.io/_pages/activities.md

 Chloé Aubry, Cora Krömer and Brigitte Ouvry-Vial: “Introduction : Reading & Gaming”.
 In *Publije* [online], No 1, July 2019. [[pdf]](http://revues.univ-lemans.fr/index.php/publije/article/view/142/136).

 ## <font color="#0092ca">Talks</font>

+*The Federal State Initiative for RDM as Intermediaries in a Dynamic Landscape of RDM Infrastructures and Services*\
+CoRDI 2023, Karlsruher Institut für Technologie, Karlsruhe, September 2023.\
+With representatives from other Federal State Initiatives for RDM.

 *Reading (dis)pleasure in the digital age: reading experiences shared in an online reading community*\
 IGEL 2018, University of Stavanger, July 2018.\